sidhenriksen/mma-prediction/README.md

 ### Classifier
 The classifier is a simple logistic regression model which predicts the outcome of fights which the classifier has not been trained on.
-A random forest classifier is also used which gives substantially better performance.
+Validation is on-going using both logistic regression and random forest classifiers.